Aslarex/bun-curl2/README.md

   Specify TLS versions and cipher suites for secure communication.

 - **Dynamic Redis Caching:**
   Enable caching with optional Redis support to store and reuse responses for improved performance.
+  **Important:** Ensure that your Redis server is configured correctly and that you have installed the Redis package in your project.

 ## Under the Hood